Raemoir House: The Ha'Hoose and early history

-The Ha'Hoose was constructed in 1715 for the Hogg family, although the Ha'Hoose could date back to as far as 1520.
+The Ha'Hoose was constructed in 1690 for the Hogg family although the Ha'Hoose could date as far back to c1530. when James V granted the lands that included the current site of Raemoir.
 The Hoggs may have gained the land due to the marriage of James Hogg and Margaret Skene (daughter of Robert Skene of Raemoir).
 The Ha'Hoose is also featured on the Roy Military Map 1747–55.

 The Battle of Corrichie

 The Battle of Corrichie took place on October 28, 1562, between the forces of Mary Queen of Scots and George Gordon, 4th Earl of Huntly.
 The Earl of Huntly rebelled against Mary and she marched to Aberdeen to put the rebellion down.
 The rebels were soundly defeated and the Earl of Huntly died of apoplexy in captivity.

-This battle took place only a couple of miles from the Ha'Hoose.
-Today a landmark known as the Queen's Chair exists behind Raemoir House.
-It is a rock from which Mary was said to have watched the battle at a safe distance.
-Although it has deteriorated over the years, the rock is still there to this day.
+This battle took place only a couple of miles from Raemoir and today a landmark, a rock from which Mary was said to have watched the battle at a safe distance, known as the Queen's Chair marks the site and although it has deteriorated over the years it is still there to this day.

-The Ha'Hoose fell out of use as a main residence when the far larger and grander Raemoir House was constructed.
-It is now used as additional accommodation for events and weddings taking place at the main house.
+The Ha'Hoose fell out of use as a main residence when the far larger and grander Raemoir House construction started in the early 1800's.
+It is now used as annexe accommodation to the main house and possibly the only, if not one of a few, functional Ha' Hoose's in Scotland.

 Raemoir House

 The word Raemoir comes from the Scottish Gaelic words 'Reidh' which means flat land and 'Moir' which means long.
-The house itself was built in 1817 and was extended in 1844 by John Smith.
-Smith's commissioned alterations included the creation of the West Wing of the house.
+The house itself was built in 1817 and extended in 1844 by John Smith.
+Smith's commissioned alterations included the creation of the west wing of the house.
 Smith is well known for his use of Classical architecture which can be observed at Raemoir today as well as in Aberdeenshire more widely.

 Smith's work in Aberdeen was so seminal that it is still referred to as 'The Granite City' in honour of Smith's contributions to its buildings, bridges and Churches.

-After Smith Dr William Kelly undertook extensive work on the house including the creation of the dining room and the kitchen beneath in 1923 for the Cowdray Family, who he had an extensive working relationship with.
+After Smith, Dr William Kelly undertook extensive work on the house including the creation of the dining room and the kitchen beneath in 1923 for the Cowdray Family, who he had an extensive working relationship with.
 Although by this time he was an old man, he continued to consult on the renovations of Raemoir House as well as Dunecht House until his death in 1944.